da7ba2d23c

 bazel_skylib_workspace()

-BUILD and *.bzl files
+and *.bzl

-Then, in the BUILD and/or *.bzl files in your own workspace, you can load the modules (listed below) and access the symbols by dotting into those structs:
+the modules (listed below) and access the symbols by

 load("@bazel_skylib//lib:paths.bzl", "paths")